 The European and the British people are warned about aging tires.
 They are warned that old tires can be dangerous.
 The European and the British people are educated that a brand new tire, fresh from the store shelves, might not be brand new.
 The European and the British people are educated to check tire age and to be cognizant of the dangers associated with it.

 The American public is not warned about aging tires; that old tires can be dangerous; or that “brand new” tires on the store shelves may be 2, 3, or 6 years old when they are sold and put on our car.
+This can impact the amount of life which you can expect to receive from the tire.
+Furthermore, many are not aware that the rate at which tires wear can vary based upon where you live.
+Fortunately, it is possible to determine the age of the tires which you are buying.
+It is also possible to take steps to ensure their longevity.

 A recent article posted by a colleague at Injury Board, Mike Bryant, provides some very useful links to an older 20/20 report that I have to confess I had completely forgotten about.